 - What cybersecurity infrastructure is required to ensure safe operation of the solution?

 - What will you do with the data and how do you keep it safe?
 What regulations, such as GDPR, is the data subjected to?

 COVID-19 Safe Spaces are key to reopening buildings and facilities for in-person activities.
 Technology is a critical component of the COVID-19 safe space.
 It prevents infection risks from entering the safe space, protects its occupants, mitigates the effect of potential exposure events, responds effectively to detected incidents, and facilitates the recovery of the workspace to a usable state after any incidents.

 There is no one technology that makes a space safe.
 A variety of technologies, working in tandem, is used in safe spaces, ranging from software, digital signage, to sensors and analytics.
 However, some of them make good investments in some cases, while poor choices in other Safe Spaces scenarios.
 Who owns, manages and operates the COVID-19 safe space technologies is also another important consideration.
 Finally, technology, integration, interoperability, data usage and cybersecurity issues must be examined as part of the consideration process.

 This concludes Part Two.
-In Part Three (coming soon), we examine several technologies, its capabilities and usage, and some pros and cons of using those technologies within a COVID-19 Safe Space.
+In Part Three, we examine the use of IoT in address the Indoor Air Quality within a COVID-19 Safe Space.

 This blog was a collaborative effort and co-authored with the following: